 Do you recommend purchasing domain privacy protection?

-Yes, I think for 99% of people purchasing domains it’s a good idea to purchase the privacy add-on.
-If you have a PO box or business address and contact information it probably isn’t needed, but if you’re using your personal home address and phone number I would recommend it.
+Yes, it’s a good idea to purchase the privacy add-on.
+Especially if you’re using your personal home address and phone number.